NickCMoore/eldoria-text-adventure/README.md

 Eldoria Text Adventure is an interactive and mythical journey where the player takes on the role of an adventurer exploring the enchanting realms of Eldoria.
 This text-based game combines storytelling, puzzle-solving, and decision-making.

+Upon entering their name and selecting a difficulty level, players are transported to a crossroads, initiating the game with an element of player choice.
+Here, they must decide between three distinct paths: Forest, Town, and Desert, each presenting unique challenges and opportunities.

+Opting for the Forest Path involves solving the wise old tree's riddle, while exploring the bustling town introduces encounters with shops, mysterious merchants, and engaging puzzles.
+Navigating the scorching desert presents decisions impacting the character's health and word puzzles to solve.

+Players can track their progress with marked completed paths and a visible health score, aiming to achieve the highest possible score.
+The game concludes with the final score recorded on the leaderboard, providing a competitive element for players to compare their achievements.

 ![Responsive design](assets/images/screen-mockup.png)

 ### Project purpose